ray-project/ray/python/ray/rllib/README.rst

 Common utilities
 ----------------

 RLlib defines common action distributions, preprocessors, and neural network models, found in ``models/catalog.py``, which are shared by all algorithms.
+More information on these classes can be found in the `developer API docs <http://ray.readthedocs.io/en/latest/rllib.html#the-developer-api>`__.